tedneward/Research/content/reading/business/platform-revolutions.md

 # 6. Monetization
 *Capturing the Value Created by Network Effects*

+# 7. Openness
-# 7. Openness: Defining What Platform Users and Partners Can and Cannot Do
+*Defining What Platform Users and Partners Can and Cannot Do*

+# 8. Governance
-# 8. Governance: Policies to Increase Value and Enhance Growth
+*Policies to Increase Value and Enhance Growth*

+# 9. Metrics
-# 9. Metrics: How Platform Managers Can Measure What Really Matters
+*How Platform Managers Can Measure What Really Matters*

+# 10. Strategy
-# 10. Strategy: How Platforms Change Competition
+*How Platforms Change Competition*

+# 11. Policy
-# 11. Policy: How Platforms Should (and Should Not) Be Regulated
+*How Platforms Should (and Should Not) Be Regulated*

+# 12. Tomorrow
-# 12. Tomorrow: The Future of the Platform Revolution
+*The Future of the Platform Revolution*